tim-kao/CloudComputing_Clever_Photo_Album/README.md

 # CloudComputing_Clever_Photo_Album #

 ## Overview ##
-Customer Service is a core service for a lot of businesses around the world and it is getting disrupted at the moment by Natural Language Processing-powered applications.
-The [Clever_Photo_Albu](https://cloud-assignment1-bucket.s3.amazonaws.com/chat.html) is a serverless, microservice-driven web application that sends customers restaurant suggestions given a set of preferences that they provide the chatbot with through conversation.
+Customer Service is a core service for a lot of businesses around the world, and it is getting disrupted at the moment by Natural Language Processing-powered applications.
+The [Clever_Photo_Album](https://cloud-computing-a2-b1.s3.amazonaws.com/index.html) is a serverless, micro service-driven web application that offers users an intelligent album.
+It not only allows users to upload their photos but search by natural language.
+Besides, this album supports customized labels assigned by users.

 ## Demo ##
 ![image](https://github.com/tim-kao/CloudComputing_Clever_Photo_Album/blob/main/demo/cat_and_dog.png)